Accelize/apyfal/docs/advanced_configuration_json.rst

 JSON configuration files
 ========================

-This section extend parameter use documentation explained in :doc:`getting_started`.
+This section extend parameter use documentation from :doc:`getting_started`.

-The low level accelerator API that run on FPGA host work parameters files:
+The low level accelerator API that run on FPGA host works with parameters files.

-This files are JSON that have the following format:
+Theses files are JSON that have the following format:

 .. code-block:: python